IceWaterNotIce/Crawling-English-word-audio/README.md

 Crawling English word audio from Cambridge Dictionary

 ## How to use

-Dowland and unzip
+1. Dowland and unzip
-enter your words to word.txt
+2. enter your words to words.txt
-run main.py
+3. run main.py then the audio will dowland to folder Audio